nanoframework/nanoFramework.WebServer/doc/https-certificates.md

 - **Embed in code**: this is not really recommended for production as you cannot easilly replace the certificate except by flashing the device with a new code.
 - **From resources**: similar as for the in code, this solution won't allow you to easilly replace the certificate.
+- **From Visual Studio**: in the .NET nanoFramework extension, select your device, then `Edit Network Configuration`, then `General`, you can upload root CA and device CA.
 - **From storage**: typically added in the (typically internal) storage at setup time or flash time, this is suitable for production as can also be replaced more easilly.
 - **At flash time**: during the initial flash process, this can be deployed as well as the wifi credential.
 Also suitable for production and also easier to flash later on.